Just-in-Time (JIT) Permissions

 if result["status"] == "approved":

-# Use the JIT token to access the file
+# 7. Use the token to access the protected resource

 "https://storage.acme-corp.com/finance/quarterly_report_q4_2024.pdf",